PsiHQ/Site/menu1.md

 I also worked on forced oscillators around resonance and learnt to use **perturbative techniques** to identify their resonant frequencies, applied certain techniques (like **Krylov Bogolioubov averaging**) to look at their solutions and determined approximate analytical solutions around resonance.

-A report on the more interesting aspects of this work can be found [here](https://drive.google.com/file/d/1p-KbWKduVuJ_uCbAs4RP9Ig1QYUXwiLs/view?usp=sharing) (most of the links here redirect to Google Drive).
+A report on the more interesting aspects of this work can be found [here](https://drive.google.com/file/d/1p-KbWKduVuJ_uCbAs4RP9Ig1QYUXwiLs/view?usp=sharing).

 ### Parametric resonances in more complicated systems